 Here are the official peak bloom dates for the past decade:

-The National Cherry Blossom Festival is typically scheduled over 2-3 weeks around the average peak bloom date.
-The hope is that the blossoms will come out at some point during that period, but it’s unlikely they’ll be out for the duration.
+The National Cherry Blossom Festival is typically scheduled over about 3 1/2 weeks from late-March to mid-April.
+The hope is that the blossoms will come out at some point during that period, but it’s very unlikely they’ll be out for the duration.

 Monthly Average Temperatures Leading into the Bloom